jakeat555/math4610/Tasksheets/Tasksheet6.md

 0.134226        0.344439        4.943948        0.232431
 0.501243        0.176906        0.232431        4.698243
 ```
-Since it was diagonlly dominant, the Jacobi Iteration finds an approximation to the solution
+Since it was diagonally dominant, the Jacobi Iteration finds an approximation to the solution
 ```
 Iteration 0, x = <1.318646,1.266212,1.143832,1.193813>
 Iteration 1, x = <0.927974,0.933459,0.963690,0.948865>